 Ever since the release of Wonder Woman in 2017, critics have not stopped to discuss whether the protagonist was sexualised by Hollywood or not.
 What makes the movie stand out from the rest of the superhero franchises is that it was directed by a woman, Patty Jenkins, who was adamant about the importance of showing female characters in the same light as males are shown.
 Despite the director’s intentions to show a strong and beautiful woman saving the world, the movie received mixed opinions from critics.

-James Cameron, a famous Hollywood director, was bold in his commentary on Wonder Woman, saying that the film’s central character was objectified and the movie as a whole was a step backward3.
+James Cameron, a famous Hollywood director, was bold in his commentary on Wonder Woman, saying that the film’s central character was objectified and the movie as a whole was a step backward.
 He said, “all of the self-congratulatory back-patting Hollywood’s been doing over Wonder Woman has been so misguided […].
-She is an objectified icon, and it is just male Hollywood doing the same old thing!”4 In responding to criticism, Patty Jenkins stated that Cameron did not understand the purpose behind Wonder Woman and that “a woman can and should be everything just like male lead characters should be.
-There is no right and wrong kind of a powerful woman.”5 Thus, to examine whether the heated debate about the character of a Wonder Woman holds any ground, it will be explored further.
+She is an objectified icon, and it is just male Hollywood doing the same old thing!”
+In responding to criticism, Patty Jenkins stated that Cameron did not understand the purpose behind Wonder Woman and that “a woman can and should be everything just like male lead characters should be.
+There is no right and wrong kind of a powerful woman.”
+Thus, to examine whether the heated debate about the character of a Wonder Woman holds any ground, it will be explored further.

 Wonder Woman has always been a feminist symbol as she combined the fantasy of power with sexual fantasies, which is why she has brought an appeal to a large spectrum of viewers.
 Initially, when the character was created by William Marston, she was meant to embody sexual provocativeness, be educational, and interesting to both men and women.
 Marston was in a polyamorous relationship with two bisexual women and understood the possible appeal Wonder Woman would have on the lesbian audience.
-Also, the author wanted Wonder Woman to be sexually empowering and not objectified6.
+Also, the author wanted Wonder Woman to be sexually empowering and not objectified.

 Since the character of Wonder Woman has a history of sexual appeal, the line between the objectification of her in the movie and her erotic qualities being empowering is hard to identify.
 In the film, fuelled by feminist intentions of elevating the role of strong women, the superhero is literally a half-goddess, which means that she is not a real woman after all.
 Despite her being extremely powerful, upon her arrival in the human world, her instinct is to obey a male character that does not show any particular signs of strength.
 He is stunned by her beauty and acts in the same way in which any man would act when he meets an attractive woman.
 The goddess, in return, uses men’s appreciation for her beauty to her advantage but fails to shield herself from the stereotypical female wish to be desired.

 Similarly to the issue of violent women that have raised in The Hunger Games, Wonder Woman elevates violence as the answer to all problems that a female character encounters.
-The tension between the thrill of action, which is associated with combat, and objectification, which is associated with women, is reflected in a scene in which Wonder Woman throws a person across the room and a spectator says “I am both frightened and aroused.”7 Thus, the erotic spectacle of Wonder Woman as a character is supported by the abundance of battle scenes in the movie, which lacks commentary on the part of the heroine.
+The tension between the thrill of action, which is associated with combat, and objectification, which is associated with women, is reflected in a scene in which Wonder Woman throws a person across the room and a spectator says “I am both frightened and aroused.”
+Thus, the erotic spectacle of Wonder Woman as a character is supported by the abundance of battle scenes in the movie, which lacks commentary on the part of the heroine.
 While Wonder Woman is extremely beautiful and powerful, the filmmakers failed to show her witty and smart side, turning her into an action figure.
 In this issue lies the central problem associated with the movie: it showed a feminist character that is both strong and beautiful without paying much attention to her development as a person and as a woman.

 Based on the analysis of female protagonists of The Hunger Games and Wonder Woman, several discussion points must be made.
 On the bright side, in the recent decade, Hollywood progressed in its depiction of strong characters not only as men.
 First, it is important to praise the film industry for the attempts to reshape the character of an action movie and present the audience with female leads that can fight just as well as men.

-This is inspiring for women-viewers who are afraid to show their masculine side because of the fear of being misunderstood.
+This is inspiring for women viewers who are afraid to show their masculine side because of the fear of being misunderstood.
 Second, from the marketing perspective, movies are entertainment, and it has always been a safe choice to capture the audience by casting beautiful women in the roles of superheroes.

 On the downside, there is still a long way to go when it comes to not constructing female characters as erotic spectacles.
 Extreme sexual attractiveness was written as a trait of both Wonder Woman and Katniss Everdeen, and they used this aspect to their advantage.
 What is problematic about this approach is that strong and beautiful women do not bring a sense of sympathy and support from the audience.

 While the days of the damsel in distress trope are over, a violent female action character may redefine female heroines for worse.
-As mentioned by Katy Gilbatric in her analysis of women in cinema, “the majority of female action characters shown in American cinema are not empowering images, they do not draw on their femininity as a source of power, and they are not a king of “postwoman” operating outside the boundaries and gender restrictions.”8
+As mentioned by Katy Gilbatric in her analysis of women in cinema, “the majority of female action characters shown in American cinema are not empowering images, they do not draw on their femininity as a source of power, and they are not a king of “postwoman” operating outside the boundaries and gender restrictions.”

 In addition, even female actresses have addressed the issue of violent women in action films.
 For instance, Natalie Portman was quoted saying that “the fallacy in Hollywood is that if you’re making a “feminist” story, the woman [fights] and wins.
 That’s not feminist, that’s macho.
-A movie about a weak, vulnerable woman can be feminist if it shows a real person that we can empathise with.”9
+A movie about a weak, vulnerable woman can be feminist if it shows a real person that we can empathise with.”

 Overall, when avoiding the construction of female characters as erotic spectacles, Hollywood made a spectacle of overly violent and passionate women who use their sexuality as a weapon.
 While this approach to moviemaking is highly profitable in marketing terms and appeals to a wide demographic of viewers, it essentially uses the same method of objectification but in a different way.
 The examples of Wonder Woman and The Hunger Games show that the attempts to shape women as action figures end with the increased attention to their erotic nature and less regard to them as personalities.
-Turning women into fight machines are never the answer to showing that feminism in Hollywood exists because it is a single mother who can raise two children and work fifteen hours a day who is truly a powerful character.
+Turning women into fight machines is never the answer to showing that feminism in Hollywood exists because it is a single mother who can raise two children and work fifteen hours a day who is truly a powerful character.

 Bibliography